 Chromium plating has been carried out on a commercial basis since 1924.
-In decorative applications the chrome is plated as a thin (0.25–0.8 μm) layer over nickel to provide an economical and highly corrosion resistant deposit.
+In decorative applications, the chrome is plated as a thin (0.25–0.8 μm) layer over nickel to provide an economical and highly corrosion resistant deposit.
 Most decorative chromium deposits are produced using hexavalent chromium electrolytes.
-In the last decade processes based on trivalent chromium have gained increasing acceptance in the industry.
+Over the past two decades, processes based on trivalent chromium have gained increasing acceptance in the industry.

-Four types of hexavalent chromium electrolytes are commonly employed: sulfate- only catalysts, sulfate-fluoride catalysts, sulfate-fluoride-organic catalysts and self- regulating high speed (SRHS).
-The primary differences between the systems are outlined in Table I.
+Four types of hexavalent chromium electrolytes are commonly employed: sulfate-only catalysts, sulfate-fluoride catalysts, sulfate-fluoride-organic catalysts and self-regulating high speed (SRHS).
+The primary differences among the systems are outlined in Table I.